theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v015: now for use with Minecraft and ModLoader 1.1.0

 v014: still for use with Minecraft and ModLoader 1.0.0
 v014: added altitude lock as suggested by Gabbiman (default key P)
 v014: added HUD/camera mode where model is hidden (default key C)